topics-ledger-framework/topics/outputs/README.md

 This document visualizes the stored vectors and thermodynamic metrics produced by the Topics Ledger Framework (TLF).
 By bridging **Algorithmic Logic** (the Directed Acyclic Graph) and **Physical State** (the Quantum Tensor), these simulations demonstrate the core TLF axiom: *a Ledger is not merely a record of events, but the structural scaffold upon which reality is built.*

 ---
+*Note on Audio: Please unmute the video players to experience the data-driven sonification mapped directly to the thermodynamic metrics of the simulation.*
+---

 ## I. Fractal Ontology & Forward Assembly of a Macro-Topic